Shmoopty/veque/API.md

         void resize_front( size_type, const T & )

 Resizes the veque, by adding or removing from the back.
-This function behaves identically to `resize()`.
+This function behaves identically to `resize()`

         void resize_back( size_type )

         void resize_back( size_type, const T & )

-Adds a new element to the front of the veque.
+Adds a new element to the front of the veque

         void push_front( const T & )